view7677/java-interview-questions/pages/Java_8.md

 #### 35. How does Java 8 solve Diamond problem of Multiple Inheritance?
+interface tells what to do and not how to do.

+interface A has method draw.

+interface B also has method draw.

+These are method decleration and not implementations.

+If a class implements both A and B then it has to implement eat method it is not diamond problem because eat of A and B are same.

+_Java 1.8_
+Allows interface method to have body.

+It will give compilation error in such case.

+In such case diamond problem may occur to overcome this we use super keyword

+Eg A.super.eat

 #### 36. What are the differences between Predicate, Supplier and Consumer in Java 8?